lingua-libre/operations/README.md

-# Install Lingua Libre
+# Operations

-This README is a work in progress
+!!!
+This README is a work in progress !!!

+This repository contains configuration files and scripts regarding *Lingua Libre*'s installation and various day-to-day maintenance procedures.
+This README file serves as a reference sheet and documentation on these matters.

+## Installing Lingua Libre

 ### Requirements
 - Debian 8+